Police broke up a cannabis factory in north Watford today after residents spotted a house with no snow on its roof.

 Forensics experts visited the scene earlier today before officers spent several hours emptying the house.

 “These factories have got to be dealt with quickly,” he said.
 “We were concerned as it is a fire risk.
 And when they are not manned by anybody, it's a safety issue.
-We also wanted to send out a bit of a message.
+We also wanted to send out a bit

 “This was a very tidy, very neat, very well kept.
 Everything was laid out.
 It was a decent operation.